Back to Course

 • Unit 1: Science and the Bible

-• This unit covers the basics definitions required to understand Earth Science and briefly introduces you to why this field of study is important from both a practical and spiritual perspective.
+• This unit covers the basic definitions required to understand Earth Science.
+You will learn about what Earth Science is, the areas of study it includes, and why this kind of science is important to us from both a practical and spiritual perspective.

 • Unit 2: Rocks and Minerals

-• This unit introduces the basics of geology specifically rocks and minerals and their importance in the world.
-In this unit you will learn how to identify several rock and mineral specimens with real geology tools like a true geologist!
+• This unit introduces the basics of geology– specifically, rocks and minerals and their importance in the world.
+In this unit, you will learn how to identify several rock and mineral specimens like a true geologist!

 • Unit 3: Tectonics and Geologic Forces